TV4 (Swedish TV channel): History

 When Kinnevik became a partner, the founders Leijonborg and Bergvall had to leave the company under sensational circumstances.

 Nordisk Television was awarded the license on 7 November 1991.
 On 2 December 1991 test broadcasts of TV4 began from Gothenburg (UHF channel 46), Hörby (50), Karlstad (46), Malmö (47), Norrköping (54), Stockholm (42), Sundsvall (50), Uppsala (52), Västerås (51), Örebro (58), Linköping (34), Solna (61), Södertälje/Blombacka (53) and Södertälje/Ragnhildsborg (66).
 Further transmitters were to be added by the end of June 1992.

 Terrestrial broadcasts started on 2 March 1992.
 During that year, Nyhetsmorgon started and marked the introduction of weekday breakfast television in Sweden.

-During the 1990s, TV4 would broadcast several popular Friday night entertainment shows such as Fångarna på fortet (Swedish version of Fort Boyard), Kär och galen, Tur i kärlek, På rymmen, Sikta mot stjärnorna (Soundmix Show), Stadskampen, (Intervilles) and Småstjärnorna (Mini Playback Show).
+During the 1990s, TV4 would broadcast several popular Friday night entertainment shows such as Fångarna på fortet (Swedish version of Fort Boyard), Kär och galen, Tur i kärlek, På rymmen, Sikta mot stjärnorna (Soundmix Show), Stadskampen (Intervilles) and Småstjärnorna (Mini Playback Show).

 They have also broadcast several home-grown sitcoms such as Rena Rama Rolf and En fyra för tre as well as the soap opera Tre kronor.

 In the early 1990s, the TV4 Group decided to move their 7pm evening news to 7:30pm in order to compete with the most popular news programme, Rapport, which, at that time, was broadcast on SVT2.
 This failed and the news was subsequently moved to 6:30pm.
 In 2004, the evening news was moved to 7pm, and the status quo reinstated.

 In 2004, TV4 began transitioning to become a digital-only service, starting by shutting down its analogue satellite signal on 31 March 2004.
 On 19 September 2005, TV4 began shutting down analogue terrestrial transmissions, starting at the island of Gotland.
 The analogue shutoff was completed by October 2007.

 Since 2004, TV4 has been broadcasting a Swedish version of the internationally popular Pop Idol format.

 In July 2018 it was announced that Bonnier Broadcasting would be acquired by Telia Company for 9.2 billion SEK, thus making Telia the new owner of TV4.
 The acquisition was completed on 2 December 2019.

 In February 2025 it was announced that TV4 Media would be acquired by Schibsted Media for 6.55 billion SEK, thus making Schibsted the new owner of TV4.
 The acquisition was completed on July 1, 2025.
-Free-to-air terrestrial broadcasting will cease from 2026, in order to inject more money into its streaming service, TV4 Play.
+Free-to-air terrestrial broadcasting ceased on 12 January 2026, in order to inject more money into its streaming service, TV4 Play.